robot-rover/ProcelioServer/ProcelioTest/src/main/docs/Patch File Format.md

     bytes   description
     1..4    int final_output_file_length
-    Block N
+    Block (length of z)
-    1..4    int block_length (z-4)
+        1..4    int block_data_length
         5..z    byte[] block_data
     End Block

-block N block_data is the patch data that coresponds to block N of the original file.
+block N block_data is the patch data that corresponds to block N of the original file.

 ####File Entries
 File entries exist when there is a new file to add to the path or the a patch for the existing file is larger the new